vadfabi/pylauncher_server/Readme.txt

 application as a remote control for a C++ program running on your Linux computer, such as the Raspberry Pi.

-This program is offered so that anyone who needs a simple TCP/IP socket server/client system for local area network remote control of an application running on a Linux machine can start here.
+This program is offered so that anyone who needs a simple TCP/IP socket server/client system between Android and a Linux machine can start here.

 Note:  This program is suitable for use on a secure local network only.
 This program does not implement any security for the connection,